large overlay water gif

 How is a Phinny different from a dolphin?

-If you call a Phinny a dolphin, it's quite likely some would be mildly offended, in the same vein as if you were to call a human an ape.
+If you call a Phinny a dolphin, it's likely some would be mildly offended, in the same vein as if you were to call a human an ape.
 Dolphins as they were pre-Cataclysm no longer exist on March Earth, and Phinnies know their ancestry but consider themselves quite separate from it.
-The average Phinny is much more intelligent than the average bottlenose dolphin, which is the main and most important difference.
+The average Phinny is hugely more intelligent than the average bottlenose dolphin, which is the main and most important difference.
 Physically and visually Phinnies differ from their ancestors by their genetic variability: The original intelligent dolphins post-Cataclysm were of several different species which hybridised into the modern Phinny, and that background can express itself as a variety of different appearances.
-Phinnies look the most like a mix of bottlenose dolphins and spotted dolphins, but can also express features that seem to be from from common, spinner, striped dolphins, and others from that closely related oceanic dolphin group.
+Phinnies look the most like a mix of bottlenose dolphins and spotted dolphins, but can also express features that seem to be from common, spinner, striped dolphins, and others from that closely related oceanic dolphin group.

 Phinny Biology